openframeworks/ofSite/_documentation/gl/ofTextureData.markdown

 ##InlineDescription

+\
-Internal texture settings struct.
+Internal texture data structure.

 Used by ofTexture internally.
 You won't need to work with this in most cases.